 Cost is an important aspect to consider not only in logistics but in all business decision making within an organization.
 A company usually has hundreds, maybe thousands of different costs associated with their activities.
 Where do you even begin?

-We want to be clear that Prognos platforms are NOT logistics cost analysis tools capable of automating the process of creating a cost analysis.
+We want to be clear that Prognos platforms are NOT capable of automating the process of creating a cost analysis concerning the procurement of logistics.
 We can however be an important part of your cost analysis activities where we’re able to support you in the following ways:

 - Consultancy services: We offer end-to-end spend/cost analysis consulting services where we help you create a logistics cost analysis manually from scratch.

 Just remember that the should-cost price is only a benchmark.
-By utilizing competitors to the specific carrier you can push it even lower, where Prognos should-cost trackers help you ensure the right price over time, thus allowing for longer collaborations with vendors.
+By utilizing competitors to the specific carrier you can push it even lower, Prognos’ should-cost trackers optimize your procurement and logistics activities, helping you ensure the right price over time, thus allowing for longer collaborations with vendors.

 Access vital data to get the most out of your suppliers with Prognos